jeromeabel/oc-p12-sportsee/README.md

 // const userUrl = new URL(userId, 'https://sportsee.onrender.com/user/'); // online
 ```

-**Launch the server**
+Launch the server

 ```sh
 $ cd backend
 $ npm run start
 ```

-**Launch the client** as mentionned in the previous section.
+Launch the client as mentionned in the previous section.

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
+Consider this project as an exercice, but contributions, issues and feature requests are welcome!
 You can find the JS documentation in JSDOC format of the client in the "./client/docs/" folder.

 Feel free to check the [issues page](https://github.com/jeromeabel/oc-p12-sportsee/issues).